MicrochipTech/fpga-hls-examples/Training2/readme.md

 Convolution layers are good for extracting geometric features from an input tensor.
 Convolution layers work in the same way as an image processing filter (such as the Sobel filter) where a square filter (called a **kernel**) is slid across an input image.
-The **size** of filter is equal to the side length of the square filter, and the size of the step when sliding the filter is called the **stride**.
+The **size** of a filter is equal to its side length, and the size of the step when sliding the filter is called the **stride**.
 The values of the input tensor under the kernel (called the **window**) and the values of the kernel are multiplied and summed at each step, which is also called a convolution.
 Figure 13 shows an example of a convolution layer processing an input tensor with a depth of 1.